Game Makers Sketchbook is a gallery celebrating game art

 One of the hidden gems of this week’s virtual Game Developers Conference is the Game Maker’s Sketchbook Gallery.

 It’s a collection of art from video games, produced by the Academy of Interactive Arts & Sciences, Iam8bit, and Fortyseven Communications.
 It celebrates a diverse spectrum of game art.
-During the GDC, official selections of the works of art are available for viewing in an online gallery.
+During GDC, official selections of the works of art are available for viewing in an online gallery.

-Fans and supporters may purchase prints through the iam8bit store for a two-week limited period, from July 21 to August 5, with proceeds benefiting the non-profit organization AIAS in its mission to serve games and game makers.
+Fans and supporters may purchase prints through the iam8bit store for a two-week limited period, from July 21 to August 5.
+Proceeds benefit the nonprofit organization AIAS in its mission to serve games and game makers.

 The 2021 Game Maker’s Sketchbook selections are grouped into categories of Story Board, Environment Art, Character Art, Iconography, Curiosities, and Impact.

-They include the Ghost of Tsushima box art pictured above.
-It was created by Mitch Mohrhauser at Sucker Punch Productions.
-The game was published by Sony Interactive Entertainment.
+The art includes the Ghost of Tsushima image above.
+It’s from Mitch Mohrhauser at Sucker Punch Productions.

 Another art piece in the Impact section was The Wild at Heart key art image from Justin Baldwin.
-The game was made by Moonlight Kids and published by Humble Games.
+That game’s from developer Moonlight Kids and publisher Humble Games.

 Game Maker’s Sketchbook entries were reviewed by jury panels comprising 19 esteemed game artists, curators, and representatives from both within the games industry and adjacent sectors, including animation, film, and fine art.